Teaching isn’t just a career; it’s a sacred calling.

 DANIEL DENHAAN, 2016

-Both our concurrent and post-degree BEd programs are approved by the BC Teacher Regulation Branch and lead to recommendation for a British Columbia Professional Certificate of Qualification— valid at all grade levels—issued by the BC Teacher Regulation Branch (BCTRB, the provincial teacher certification authority).
+Both our concurrent and post-degree BEd programs are approved by the BC Teacher Certification Branch and lead to recommendation for a British Columbia Professional Certificate of Qualification— valid at all grade levels—issued by the BC Teacher Certification Branch (BCTCB, the provincial teacher certification authority).

-Note: If you are not a Canadian citizen or landed immigrant, you can receive a letter of standing from the BCTRB stating that you qualify for the Professional Certificate.
-If you are from the US, check early in your program whether the state where you plan to teach has any specific requirements you should include in your studies.
+Note: If you are not a Canadian citizen or landed immigrant, you can receive a letter of standing from the BCTCB stating that you qualify for the Professional Certificate.
+If you are from the US, check early in your program whether the state in which you plan to teach has any specific requirements you should include in your studies.